GviliDan/ResturantAppClientJavaFx/README.md

-# Resturant App Client JavaFx
+# Restaurant Management Client
-Restaurant management application.
-There is a video tutorial that explains how to work with the app.
-This application was written in Java in IntelliJ.
+This is the client-side application for the Restaurant Management System.
+It is built using JavaFX and provides a user-friendly interface for waiters and shift managers to manage restaurant activities, take orders, and monitor tables.